rahamohebbi/Agctor/Project/prd-core.md

 *   Built-in support for more complex agent interaction patterns (e.g., sagas, distributed transactions).
 *   Enhanced observability features (e.g., distributed tracing integration).
 *   Tooling for visualizing agent hierarchies and message flows.
 *   Formalized versioning strategy for messages and agent contracts.
+*   Definition of standard `agentType` names for common specialized agents like the `HumanAgentAdapter`.